pcdshub/typhos/docs/source/templates.rst

 Template Creation
 =================
 Templates are ``.ui`` files created in qt designer.
-These are largely just normal pydm templates, with extra substitutions.
+These are largely just normal pydm displays, with extra macro substitutions.
 See the :ref:`pydm tutorial <pydm:designer>` for more guidance on using the designer.